-A retainer attractive to young children and pets that are often tempted to play with them out of curiosity.
-Once your retainer is safely stored in the proper container, make sure to set it in a place where it is inaccessible to your pet or sibling.
+This item is attractive to young children and pets that are often tempted to play with them out of curiosity.
+Once your dental appliance is safely stored in the proper container, make sure to set it in a place where it is inaccessible to your pet or sibling.
 If you do find it in a pet’s mouth or a child’s hands, have it inspected for damage before wearing it again since it might have been bent out of shape.

 Clean It Properly

 The combination of saliva and food particles in your mouth creates build up on your retainer that must be removed to protect your oral health.
-Follow the recommendations provided by your dentist for cleaning the retainer.
+Follow the recommendations provided by your dentist for cleaning it.

 Typically, this involves rinsing it off when you remove it from your mouth and using gentle toothpaste to brush residue off of the appliance each day.
 In some cases, you may also need to soak the retainer in a cleaning solution to remove bacterial build up.

 The plastic and metal used to make it is designed to be durable.
 Yet, retainers can become warped if they are exposed to heat.
 Never wash it in the dishwasher, and avoid storing it near heated appliances such as your hair straightener.

 You will also need to take it with you rather than leaving it in the car if you remove it for events such as a sports competition or a dinner out.

 Proper retainer care helps you get the most out of your appliance since it prevents you from having to wait for a repair or a new one to be made.
 While it does require adding a few more steps to your daily routine, the effort is worth it every time you get to flash your amazing smile.